Fmr. Rep. Harold Ford Jr. poised for Wall Street return after Morgan Stanley ouster and settlement

 More From FOXBusiness.com...

-A former long-time congressman from Tennessee, Ford decided to try his hand in investment banking after narrowly losing a race to become the state’s U.S. senator in 2006 in his home state.
+A former long-time congressman from Tennessee, Ford decided to try his hand in investment banking after narrowly losing a race to become the state’s U.S. senator in 2006.

 The circumstances surrounding Ford’s ouster from Morgan Stanley remain somewhat murky, but in early 2016 he was on the losing end of a C-suite power struggle at the firm.
 Ford was a protégé of former brokerage chief Greg Fleming who lost out in a two-man race to become the second-in-command and possible heir apparent to Morgan’s chief executive, James Gorman.